Transurethral microwave thermotherapy (TUMT)

 During the procedure

-Your doctor will insert a catheter with a microwave antenna into your urethra.
-A thermometer is inserted into your rectum to check temperature.
+Your doctor inserts a catheter with a microwave antenna into your urethra through the tip of your penis.
+A thermometer inserted into your rectum checks temperature.
 The antenna and thermometer have balloons attached that hold them in place.
 Your doctor might check the placement of the catheter and the rectal thermometer using an ultrasound machine.

 Your doctor will ask about your pain level and adjust your treatment to make sure you're getting enough heat to improve your symptoms.
 You'll need to stay as still as possible during the microwave treatment.
 The length of treatment time varies depending on your doctor's preference and the type of microwave therapy machine used.